-Wolf also produced the short documentary Twin Towers in 2003, about two brothers that lost their lives on September 11, 2001.
-In addition, he has won many achievement awards for his work, from the Banff Television Festival, NATPE, Anti-Defamation League, Entertainment Industries Council, New York Chapter of the National Academy of Television Arts & Sciences, Publicist's Guild of America, and an Edgar Award from the Mystery Writers of America.
-On March 29, 2009 Dick Wolf received his star on the Hollywood Walk of Fame.
+Wolf has won many awards for his work, most notably from the Banff Television Festival, NATPE, Anti-Defamation League, Entertainment Industries Council, New York Chapter of the National Academy of Television Arts & Sciences, Publicist's Guild of America, and the Edgar Award from the Mystery Writers of America.
+On March 29, 2009 Dick Wolf received a star on the Hollywood Walk of Fame.

 Personal Life: Wolf has been married three times.
 His divorce battle with his second wife, Christine Marburg, lasted 12 years.
 In January 2019 it was revealed that Wolf was divorcing his third wife, Noelle Lippman.

 Divorce Settlements: The divorce between Wolf and Marburg started in the early 2000s and was legally settled in 2005.
 Not surprisingly, a big part of their settlement talks was the value of "Law & Order".
 Since it was created during their marriage, Marburg was legally entitled to half the value of the show.
 During negotiations, financial advisors estimated that the total value of "Law & Order" was a meager $8 million.
 So, you can imagine Marburg's shock when, just a few months after signing the settlement deal, she read in the LA Times that claimed Wolf was finalizing a new production deal with NBC that valued Law & Order at $1.6 billion.
 This revelation set Christine on a legal rampage that lasted until 2016.
 Her lawsuits were ultimately not successful.
 Third wife Lippman agreed to receive a settlement of $17.5 million in cash plus $2 million per year for eight years.